NielEche/voices/README.md

 * made the corrections to the preview page, so its no longer just an image , but the image as the background and text fields on it

 # The sign up page
-* corrected the background color of the header for then signup page , so it blends now
+* corrected the background color of the header for the signup page , so it blends now

 # The login page
 * corrected the background color of the header here tooo